borhanee/residential-building-design/README.md

 - Rakib Hasan

 ## License
-This repository is published for educational and portfolio purposes.
+This repository is published for educational purposes.